park-sewon/coq-clerical/README.md

 In the file, we prove that both `pdom X` and `X -> pdom Y` for any `X` and `Y` are ω-complete.
-We first define `pdom_chain_sup` as a general operation on countable chains and prove that for any coutnable chains, the subset generated by `pdom_chain_sup` is indeed the least upper bound of the chain.
+We first define `pdom_chain_sup` as a general operation on countable chains and prove that for any countable chains, the subset generated by `pdom_chain_sup` is indeed the least upper bound of the chain.
 We do similarly to the function types.
 In [Clerical.Powerdomain.PowerdomainOrderProperties](./formalization/Powerdomain/PowerdomainOrderProperties.v)
-we use various useful lemmas about supremums in the above fashion.
+we use various useful lemmas about supremum in the above fashion.
 (E.g., `pdom_chain_bot_2` is a lemma stating a necessary condition for a supremum of a countable chain containing ⊥.)